“Knowledge is for investigation, not for belief”

-Knowledge management system (KMS) is the brain of organization.
-Like the human brain captures knowledge using different senses, KMS should capture Organisational knowledge through different channels.
+- Knowledge Management System (KMS) is the brain of an organization.
+Like the human brain, which captures knowledge using different senses, KMS should also capture Organizational knowledge through different channels.

-Like we use our own judgement in applying our knowledge in the right way, organizations should also build systems and culture to apply captured knowledge in most effective manner.
+- Like we use our own judgment in applying our knowledge in the right way, organizations should also build systems and culture to apply captured knowledge in most effective manner.

-The culture should promote understanding and investigating knowledge.
+- The culture should promote understanding and investigating knowledge.
 This helps in improving the knowledge.
-Blindly applying knowledge is risky in the long run.
+Blindly applying knowledge without a thorough understanding of the context and outcomes is risky in the long run.

-Trying to define organisational knowledge too narrowly does not help.
-Knowledge evolves over time and it is highly context specific.
+- Trying to define organizational knowledge too narrowly does not help.
+Knowledge evolves over time.
+And it is highly context-specific.
 Capturing context is also equally important.

-Viewing KMS as an external (and often) isolated tool only limits the true power of KMS.
-It should be an integrated system communicating with various other systems.
+- Viewing KMS as an external (and often) isolated tool only limits the true power of KMS.
+It should be an integrated part of all organizational systems, preferably with built-in intelligence.

-KMS should ideally be a platform in the background communicating with all enterprise systems like ERP, CRM, PLM, etc.
+- KMS should ideally be the backbone in the background communicating with all enterprise systems like ERP, CRM, PLM, etc.

-Try to embed knowledge into processes and tools as much as possible without a need for explicit search or request.
+- Try to embed knowledge into processes and tools as much as possible without a need for explicit search or request.
+Intelligent KMS applied with ease.

-De-skilling is one of the powerful knowledge management strategies.
-KMS should ideally reduce skill sets needed.
+- De-skilling is one of the powerful knowledge management strategies.
+Free-up bandits for acquiring new skills.